 As soon as the pups are out of the whelping box I will begin potty pad training.
-They will get individual attention everyday of their lives with us.
+They will get individual attention everyday of their lives with me.

 I will also introduce foods such as ‘live culture’ organic plain yogurt (for intestinal health), very small bites of chicken breast, Black angus steak and other high protein laden meats to your pups diet at around 4-5 weeks of age….these are essential to a Sibes diet for many reasons….as your Siberian grows you should also add Sardines in soy oil or a Fish oil supplement to aide in the reduction of shedding.

 Remember, Your diet and your Sibes diet are 2 very different things!!!!
 They NEED more!
 More Protein (BEEF, CHICKEN), more fat, MORE.

 If the weather permits, during the 4th week of age, I will also introduce them to the outdoors (not always possible in Oregon.
 The cold, wet conditions in a Missouri winter can be detrimental to your pup as their immune systems are not fully developed).